flynnzac/genvar/README.md

 # Licensing

-`rata` is licensed under version 3 of the GPL.
-You are free to use, modify, etc.  If you produce a modified version of `rata`, it too must be made available under the terms of the GPL.
+`rata` is Free Software.
+It is licensed under version 3 of the GPL.
+You are free to use, modify, and redistribute the code, but not without restriction.
+If you produce a modified version of `rata`, it too must be made available under the terms of the GPL (its source code must be made available and others must also be free to use, modify, and redistribute it).
 The text of the license is included as the file LICENSE in this repository and at https://www.gnu.org/licenses/gpl-3.0.txt.